grafana/grafana/docs/sources/installation/troubleshooting.md

 ## Logging

 If you encounter an error or problem, then you can check the Grafana server log.
-Usually located at `/var/log/grafana/grafana.log` on Unix systems or in `<grafana_install_dir>/data/log` on other platforms and manual installs.
+Usually located at `/var/log/grafana/grafana.log` on Unix systems or in `<grafana_install_dir>/data/log` on other platforms and manual installations.

 You can enable more logging by changing log level in the Grafana configuration file.